Click on any of the links below for more information on:

 Testing is also available at Texas A&M University for students who have not met the Texas Success Initiative requirement.
 It will be administered by Data and Research Services, at 1101 General Services Complex, corner of F&B and Agronomy roads.
 Students need to register for the test prior to the test date at 1101 General Services Complex, corner of F&B and Agronomy roads or by contacting Testing Services at (979) 845-0532.
 For more information, please visit http://testing.tamu.edu/.
 There is not sufficient time during the mandatory New Student Conference to complete the TSI Assessment Test.
 If you are planning to test at Texas A&M, you must make plans to attend the optional Pre-Conference Day, held on the day prior to your NSC Day 1.¬†

 If you have further questions concerning the Texas Success Initiative, please contact the Academic Success Center at (979) 845-2724 or visit the website at http://successcenter.tamu.edu/Programs/Texas-Success-Initiative/.

 Credit By Exam Testing¬† is available on testing days throughout the year.
 To schedule additional examinations or for additional information:

 (979) 845-0532¬† fax (979) 847-8666

-Disability Services (DS) provides testing accommodations for eligible students with disabilities.¬† Reasonable testing accommodations are provided to allow students with documented disabilities an opportunity to demonstrate their skills and knowledge.¬† In order to receive testing accommodations for any of the tests offered through New Student Conferences, the student must submit documentation to DS at least two weeks prior to the scheduled testing date.¬† Please contact the Disability Services office at (979) 845-1637 or visit http://disability.tamu.edu/requestingaccommodations/.
+In order to coordinate testing accommodations for any of the tests offered through New Student Conferences, students must submit documentation of their disability at least two weeks prior to the scheduled testing date for review.
+Please contact the Disability Services office at (979) 845-1637 or visit disability.tamu.edu for more information.